-By The Present Dei Staff
+By The Present Dei Editors, Staff Writers, and Moderator

 An imposing, yet comforting presence behind the altar, the tall, lanky priest blessed the bread and wine.
 All eyes were focused upon the sacred ritual and the humble, friendly, and personable individual who practiced the consecration with joy, fervor, and faith.

 With his brother at his side, former Verbum Dei High School president Father Mike Mandala, SJ passed away from complications of cancer at the Jesuit retirement community in Los Gatos, California on Sunday, September 9, 2018.

 Fr.
 Mandala’s passion for helping and serving others was exemplified at VDHS, as he exposed Verbum Dei to the surrounding community with purpose and faith.
 Under his leadership, community connections were both established and strengthened.

 Fr.
 Mandala originally served as the community outreach liaison for VDHS.
 In this role, he sought to promote the vision of Verbum Dei beyond the high school itself.
 Fr.
 Mandala strengthened ties between Operation Progress, a community-building program of the Los Angeles Police Department, and Urban Compass, a tutoring and mentoring program.
 He established and strengthened relations between these critical programs and Verbum Dei.

 Fr.
 Mandala entered the Society of Jesus in 1964 and was ordained to the priesthood in 1977.
 Prior to his assignment to Verbum Dei, Fr.
 Mandala was a noted community organizer involved with People Improving Communities through Organizing (PICO National Network).
 He shared his faith and pastoral love at San Diego’s Christ the King Parish and Hollywood’s Blessed Sacrament Parish.